KEINOS/Dockerfile_of_Speaker-Test-for-MacHost/README.md

     $ docker pull keinos/speaker-test
     ```

-    Or clone the repo and build it locally
+    Or clone the repo and build it locally.
+Try if your architecture is not x86_64 and get errors.

     ```shellsession
     $ cd ~/